proxmox/proxmox-backup/docs/administration-guide.rst

 .. image:: images/screenshots/pbs-gui-syncjob-add.png
   :align: right
-  :alt: Add a remote
+  :alt: Add a Sync Job

 Sync jobs are configured to pull the contents of a datastore on a **Remote** to a local datastore.
-You can either start a sync job manually on the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.
-You can manage sync jobs under **Configuration -> Sync Jobs** in the web interface, or using the ``proxmox-backup-manager sync-job`` command:
+You can manage sync jobs under **Configuration -> Sync Jobs** in the web interface, or using the ``proxmox-backup-manager sync-job`` command.
+The configuration information for sync jobs is stored at ``/etc/proxmox-backup/sync.cfg``.
+To create a new sync job, click the add button in the GUI, or use the ``create`` subcommand.
+After creating a sync job, you can either start it manually on the GUI or provide it with a schedule (see :ref:`calendar-events`) to run regularly.

 .. code-block:: console